9M2PJU/Malaysian-Ham-Radio-Simplex-and-Repeater-Frequencies/README.md

 Array of Simplex and Repeater amateur radio frequencies utilized in Malaysia, inclusive of the UHF Family Radio Service.

 To upload these frequencies to your VHF radios, you can utilize CHIRP, a versatile radio programming software.

-For the most recent updates on repeater frequencies, kindly visit the website maintained by Hamid 9M2TPT.
-It provides a comprehensive list of repeaters in Malaysia."